 St. Nicholas celebration with the team.

-Mirella van de Noort – Tijhaar, Head of the Academy for International Relations: ‘I am proud of everyone who has contributed to the development of the Academy and the results we have achieved in recent years.
-The Retrenchment mean that we will have to do our work with fewer people and a smaller budget.
+Mirella van de Noort-Tijhaar, head of the Academy for International Relations: ‘I’m proud of everyone who has contributed to the development of the Academy and the results we’ve achieved over the years.
+The retrenchment means that we will have to do our work with fewer people and a smaller budget.
 That requires different choices and a different way of working.
-Precisely in these turbulent times, this also presents an opportunity for the Ministry of Foreign Affairs and our colleagues abroad.
-Our global knowledge and expertise are indispensable tools for representing our best interests.
-That is why we invest in their knowledge and skills, so that they can achieve results in a rapidly changing international context – and help the Dutch people along the way.
-As a team, we remain committed to having the right people with the right knowledge in the right positions at the right time, thereby contributing to a future-proof Ministry of Foreign Affairs.
+Even in these turbulent times, there are opportunities for the taking for BZ and for central government staff abroad.
+Our global knowledge and expertise are indispensable tools for representing Dutch interests.
+That’s why we invest in staff members’ knowledge and skills, so that they can achieve results in a rapidly changing international context – and help Dutch people along the way.
+As a team, we remain committed to having the right people with the right knowledge in the right roles at the right time, thereby contributing to a future-proof Ministry of Foreign Affairs.

 Prepared for the future, worldwide.